Beach Bars and Restaurants on your BVI Sailing Route

 Tradewinds Restaurant – (Closed for now) A little more formal situated at the marina and hotel entrance, but casual around the bar at the stunning pool overlooking the St Francis Bay Channel.

 Cooper Island Beach Club – is a laid-back luxe eco-resort sitting shoreside in the British Virgin Islands.
 And the New Rum Bar & Microbrewery stocked with 180 different varieties is only one of the many reasons to visit this quaint island resort with restaurant and shops and if you want to spend more time in the BVI after your charter they have newly renovated beachside bungalows.
+This bay is ideal for kayaking and Stand-up Paddleboarding.
 There is a daily ferry to Road Town.
 The restaurant is open daily from mid-October to mid-August.

 Lunch is served from 12-3PM daily and seating is on a first-come basis.